 Ditch Stonecrop, Star Fruit, Virginia Stonecrop

 Penthorum sedoides L. is the accepted scientific name for the Ditch Stonecrop.
 The genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-As of 12-8-21 when this page was last updated, Plants of the World Online lists two species in the Penthorum genus.
+As of 1-5-23 when this page was last updated, Plants of the World Online lists two species in the Penthorum genus.
 The genus is also a member of its own family, Penthoraceae.
 Those numbers could change as updates are made on POWO.
 You never know…

 The above distribution map for Penthorum sedoides is from Plants of the World Online.
-Areas in green are where the species is native and purple where it has been introduced.
+Areas in green are where the species is native and purple is where it has been introduced.
 Besides being native to the eastern half of North America, it is also a native of Vietnam.
 The USDA Plants Database map is similar for the United States and Canada.
 The species may be more widespread than what the maps show.

 I found a few of these plants along the pond in the back of the farm while taking wildflower photos on September 18, 2019.
 There were no flowers at the time, but I was able to identify them from their fruit.

 Penthorum sedoides is a perennial plant that grows 1-3’ tall and either grows a single stem or branches out in the upper half.